POSITION IDENTIFICATION

 GENERAL FUNCTION

-The Director, Workforce Development Programs is responsible for directing the development and delivery of primarily non-credit training for industry’s current and emerging needs and for new and expanding business and industry.
-The Director, Workforce Development Programs serves as an active team member of various workforce development boards and committees, actively pursues grants and other funding resources, and manages the activities of all personnel involved in Workforce Development and the Career Services departments.
+The Director, Workforce Development and Community Education – West Plains is responsible for directing the development and delivery of primarily non-credit training for industry’s current and emerging needs and for new and expanding business and industry, as well as community education.
+The Director, Workforce Development and Community Education is also responsible for the development and management of the innovation hub/makerspace programming, and services.
+The Director, Workforce Development and Community Education serves as an active team member of various workforce development boards and committees, actively pursues grants and other funding resources related to workforce development and community education and manages the activities of all personnel involved in Workforce Development and Community Education department and the university’s innovation hub/makerspace.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree is required; a Bachelor’s degree in business, marketing, or a related field is preferred.
+Education: A Master’s degree is required; a Master’s degree in education, business, marketing, engineering, technology or a related field is preferred.
+An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

-Experience: At least three years of administrative, management, or technical experience that includes planning and budgeting is required.
+Experience: At least two years of experience in workforce development, education, or continuing education programming is required.
 Experience working with businesses, industries, community agencies, and public schools is required.
 Previous project management experience is preferred.
 Teaching or employee development experience is preferred.
 Curriculum development and or industrial training experience is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES